recright/recright-wp-plugin/README.md

 Enter the shortcode ​[recright-feed]​ where you want the feed to be displayed.

 You can now test the feed on the page where you have entered the shortcode.
 The plugin will display in its default layout.
 Optionally you can edit the “Template CSS” and “Template Loop” fields to modify the layout to be exactly the way you want it.

+If you need any help please check out our [support](https://support.recright.com)